 Does the Bar license paralegals?

-No. The Florida Bar does not license paralegals.
-But on March 1, 2008, the voluntary Florida Registered Paralegal Program went into effect.
-The program provides for voluntary registration of paralegals who meet minimum educational, certification or work experience and who agree to abide by an established code of ethics.
-For the first three years of the program, paralegals who are able to show substantial experience, but who don’t meet the education or certification requirements, will be able to become Florida Registered Paralegals under a grandfathering provision.
-The new Chapter 20 of the Rules Regulating The Florida Bar establishing the program does not set forth the duties paralegals may perform or deal with the fees that can be charged or awarded for the work they do.
+Chapter 20 of the Rules Regulating The Florida Bar establishing the program does not set forth the duties paralegals may perform or deal with the fees that can be charged or awarded for the work they do.
 The primary responsibility for monitoring the work of paralegals — whether Florida Registered Paralegals or not — rests with the attorneys who employ or supervise them.
-Additionally, The Florida Bar has been given the authority to investigate and prosecute the unlicensed practice of law.
-This may include activities performed by nonlawyers who call themselves paralegals.
+Additionally, The Florida Bar has the authority to investigate and prosecute the unlicensed practice of law, which may include activities performed by nonlawyers who call themselves paralegals.
 Under Florida Bar rules approved by the Supreme Court of Florida, only a nonlawyer who is working under the direction and supervision of a member of The Florida Bar may use the title paralegal.
 A nonlawyer who is not working for a lawyer and uses this title is engaging in the unlicensed practice of law.
-If you have questions regarding the unlicensed practice of law or if you wish to file a complaint against someone practicing law without a license, you may contact the Bar’s UPL Department at 850-561-5840.
+If you have questions regarding the unlicensed practice of law or if you wish to file a complaint against someone practicing law without a license, call the Bar’s Unlicensed Practice of Law Department at 850-561-5840.